In an economy of distraction, your website is either a precision instrument or background noise. We build the former.

 Your team needs to update content without calling a developer.
 CloudCannon provides a visual editing interface built specifically for static site generators like Hugo.
 Your content editors see a familiar, intuitive interface.
 Behind the scenes, CloudCannon commits changes directly to your Git repository, triggering an automatic rebuild and deploy.

 No staging server.
 No FTP uploads.
 No risk of someone breaking the live site by editing the wrong file.
-We compare CloudCannon against Contentful, Strapi, and other headless CMS platforms in our [headless CMS comparison](/blog/headless-cms-comparison/).
+We compare CloudCannon against Contentful, Strapi, and other headless CMS platforms — get in touch to discuss which is right for your stack.

 We deploy to Netlify’s global edge network, which serves your site from CDN nodes distributed worldwide - including infrastructure that covers Australian and Asia-Pacific regions.
 Your Australian customers receive your site from the nearest edge node.
 Your international customers get the same experience from theirs.
 Netlify also handles atomic deploys, instant rollbacks, and automated build pipelines, meaning every content update from CloudCannon flows seamlessly from commit to live site without manual intervention.